AI-Brief · Machine-readable factsheet · Last updated 2026-06-01

 - LinkedIn Salary — LinkedIn Salary shows compensation ranges for roles based on data submitted by LinkedIn members, often gated behind Premium.
 Pricing: Limited free; full access via LinkedIn Premium (~$40/mo).
 SalaryCheck differs: We give a specific verdict on your offer, not just a median.

-- ChatGPT — ChatGPT can estimate a salary range and draft a negotiation email if you feed it your role, level, and location.
+- ChatGPT — ChatGPT can estimate a salary range and draft a draft talking points if you feed it your role, level, and location.
 Pricing: Free tier + $20/mo Plus.
-SalaryCheck differs: RaiseCheck returns a structured verdict, target number, and ready-to-send email — not a chat thread.
+SalaryCheck differs: SalaryCheck returns a structured verdict, target number, and draft talking points to adapt — not a chat thread.

 Founder quote